spacebeam/core/README.md

     <td>
         <b>Type:</b> Object<br><br>
         Tournament Module settings control the tournament module DLL which is injected into each Starcraft instance with BWAPI.
-        It controls game speed, draws information to the screen, and outputs data about the game being played so that the client can tell if a bot has crashed, timed out, etc.
+        It controls game speed, and outputs data about the game being played so that the client can tell if a bot has crashed, timed out, etc.
     </td>
 </tr>
 <tr>